 When did you decide to start using Labguru?

-We’ve been using it since we founded IgGenix, 19 months ago.
-Initially, I did my research on various lab notebook solutions and found Labguru to be the best value.
-I was impressed by the track record Labguru had of feature growth over time and the full suite of functionalities that spanned an electronic lab notebook (ELN), an informatics software, an inventory system, and more.
+In my initial exploration of diverse lab notebook solutions, Labguru emerged as the best value.
+I was particularly impressed by Labguru’s consistent track record of feature growth over time and the full suite of functionalities that spanned an electronic lab notebook (ELN), an informatics software, an inventory system, and more.

 How did the implementation process go?

 It went very smoothly.
 Labguru’s interface is very intuitive.
-The onboarding process is pretty easy, so I had to spend very little time training employees on the system.
+The onboarding process is really easy, so I had to spend very little time training employees on the system.
 The division of the interface into specific components — such as protocols, experiments, papers, inventory, etc — simplifies things and allows new users to begin working quickly.

 Has Labguru proved useful to you?